Splamy/SplamyWeb/blogs/MMIX.md

 ## The Idea
 What would be the fastest way to get a simple compiler working?
 Designing a custom language most definitely is out of question because of all the extra work creating a grammar, lexer, parsing and transforming into processable operations.
-So something like a intermediate, preprocessed language would be nice, and there are a few that come to my mind.
-LLVM with it's IR, Java with the JVM Bytecode and C#, or rather the .NET ecosystem where also languages like VB.NET or F# compile to: IL.
+So something like an intermediate, preprocessed language would be nice, and there are a few that come to my mind. *LLVM* with it's *IR*, *Java* with the *JVM Bytecode* and *C#*, or rather the *.NET* ecosystem where also languages like *VB.NET* or *F#* compile to: **IL**.
 And since C#'s my favorite language, the choice's obvious.

 ### IL
-Functions in IL simply described work like a stack.
-So you push data on the stack, then push an operation on the stack and it will consume as many elements as it needs and leave its result on the stack.
+Simply described: functions in IL work like a stack.
+You push data on the stack, then push an operation.
+The operation then will consume as many elements as it needs and leave its result on the stack.
 A simple example:

 ```cil